beijn/nai22-project4a/NAI-Project/Other/Linear Transformer.md

-## attention in linear time
+## Attention in linear time

-For transformers and attention please refer to other sources like https://jalammar.github.io/illustrated-transformer/, or your favorite lecture.
+For transformers and attention, please refer to other sources like https://jalammar.github.io/illustrated-transformer/, or your favorite lecture.
 This note is a quick reference to recent *linear* attention transformers and an even more recent improvement.
 A slightly improved transformer is also presented in [[The Piano Inpainting Application]] (Section 3.2.1).